yourlabs/django-autocomplete-light/docs/tutorial.rst

 Autocompletes are based on 3 moving parts:

-- widget, does the initial rendering,
+- widget compatible with the model field, does the initial rendering,
 - javascript widget initialization code, to trigger the autocomplete,
 - and a view used by the widget script to get results from.